 Common Mistakes and Their Consequences

-Forgetting to include essential documents—like your current US passport, proof of citizenship and identity, passport photo, or evidence of name change—can delay processing your renewal application.
+Forgetting a key document—like your current US passport, proof of citizenship and identity, passport photo, or evidence of name change—can seriously slow down your renewal.

-Important Note: If you mailed an incomplete application that included your original passport or other supporting documents, you must wait for those items to be returned to you before reapplying.
+Important Note: If you mailed an incomplete application that included your original passport or other supporting documents, you’ll have to wait for those to be returned before you can reapply.
+Unfortunately, there’s no way to speed up this part of the process.

-- Proof of Citizenship: This can be your previous passport, a birth certificate, or a naturalization certificate.
+- Proof of Citizenship: A previous passport, birth certificate, or naturalization certificate.

-- Proof of Identity: A driver’s license or government-issued ID may suffice.
+- Proof of Identity: A driver’s license or government-issued ID.

-- *Proof of Name Change: include legal documentation, such as a marriage certificate or court order.
+- Proof of Name Change: A marriage certificate, divorce decree, or court order.

 Your Options for Expedited Processing